Sponsored content: created in partnership with City University of Hong Kong.

 The world is also changing technologically, and students need to understand these changes, the academics say.
 In recent years, much of legal practice, whether at the bar or in a commercial setting, has moved online, with Zoom hearings, online submissions and digital contracts increasingly common.
 “The real difficulties are going to be what’s coming down the road in five, 10 years, and how we equip students to deal with those issues,” says Ubaid Rehman, programme director of the Postgraduate Certificate in Laws.
 Machine learning and artificial intelligence tools are being trialled to draft contracts and undertake legal research.
 “How do you then teach students to live in a world where machines will be doing a lot of the work?
 That is something we are thinking about,” he says.

-Find out more about the CityU School of Law.
+about the CityU School of Law.

 City University of Hong Kong’s School of Law courses equip students for an interdisciplinary, interconnected world